Correctness Verification of Neural Networks: Tiler

 \textbf{Step 2:} For each $\mathcal{S}_i$, compute the ground truth bound as an interval $[l_i, u_i]$, such that $\forall s \in \mathcal{S}_i, l_i \leq \lambda(s) \leq u_i$.

-We use this ground truth bound $[l_i, u_i]$ for tile $\mathcal{X}_i$.
 The bounds computed this way satisfy the following condition, which (intuitively) states that the possible ground truth values for an input point must be covered jointly by the ground truth bounds of all the input tiles that contain this point:

-\textit{Condition 4.2(a).} For any $x \in \tilde{\mathcal{X}}, \forall y \in \hat{f}(x), \exists \mathcal{X}_i $ such that $ x\in \mathcal{X}_i$ and $l_i \leq y \leq u_i$.
+\textit{Condition 4.2(a).} For any $x \in \tilde{\mathcal{X}}, \forall y \in \hat{f}(x), \exists \mathcal{X}_i $ such that $ x\in \mathcal{X}_i$ and $l_i \leq y \leq u_i$. \\